 The assignment

 The Jeruzalem district is surrounded by the Ringbaan Oost ring road, Meierijbaan road, Wilhelminakanaal, and the Piushaven.
 Iconic of the region are the newly renovated Airey houses, which were constructed in the 1950s with Marshall assistance.
-From an urban perspective, the district is characterized by a simple orthogonal pattern of streets fringed by greenery.
+From an urban perspective, the district is characterized by a simple orthogonal pattern of streets with slight bends.
 The main structure, with the central Caspar Houbenstraat running through like a vein, intersected by Betuwestraat, Veluwestraat, and Twentestraat, is surrounded by a green structure and a walking route along the water’s edge.
 Both structures were poorly interconnected, and the design of the district’s public space was of lower quality.
-By repurposing the former industrial area as residential, we have been able to properly connect the bank area along the Piushaven and the Wilhelminakanaal with the district, and expand and rejuvenate the public space.
-We aim to utilize the full potential quality of the water’s edge by reconfiguring for the benefit of Jeruzalem.
+By repurposing the former industrial area as residential, we have been able to properly connect the bank area along the Piushaven and the Wilhelminakanaal with the district, and, at the same time, expand the public space and provide a qualitative boost.
+This way, the potential green-blue quality of the riverside area can be fully utilised for the entire Jeruzalem neighbourhood.

 New orientation